 Individualized Treatment Plan

-Second, the patient and a recovery specialist meet to create an individualized treatment plan.
-The specialist uses the information he or she learned from the assessment to tailor a plan that is right for the patient.
+Next after the assessment, the specialist and the patient will talk about the development of the individualized treatment plan.
+The specialist uses the information he or she learned from the patient’s medical, mental, and addiction history to tailor a plan that is right for the patient.
 The patient learns what to expect during the 30-day program when he or she creates the treatment plan.

 Third, the patient goes through the detox process.
 The purpose of detox is to allow the patient’s body to safely withdraw from harmful substances.
 There are two types of detox that 30-day programs commonly use: medical detox and social detox.
 During medical detox, recovery specialists give patients medicine that can ease their withdrawal symptoms.
 However, during social detox, recovery specialists monitor patients throughout their withdrawal period.
 Although they do not receive medical support, they do receive social support from the supervising staff.

 Fourth, patients receive counseling.
 The type of counseling patients receive depends on their individualized treatment plans.
 Some common types of therapy include psychotherapy, group therapy, and behavior therapy.
 Each of these therapies focuses on a different aspect of healing and overcoming addiction.
 For example, psychotherapy examines the thoughts and emotions behind addiction.
 Additionally, group therapy allows patients to develop empathy for others in the same situation.
 Group therapy also gives patients a place to feel heard and understood.
 Finally, behavior therapy focuses on changing specific behaviors that lead to addiction.